algerhouston/MF-IPM/README.md

 [FastMRI](https://fastmri.med.nyu.edu/) dataset is one of the largest open-source MRI datasets, providing raw fully sampled k-space data.
 It primarily includes knee and brain MRI scans with T1-weighted, T2-weighted, and proton density-weighted sequences.

 The in-house clinical data were obtained from Gongli Hospital in the Shanghai Pudong New Area and included two datasets: brain and knee.
 These datasets were collected using the Vantage Titan 3.0T MRI scanner produced by Canon, Japan.
-For the brain dataset, data from 234 patients were collected, including PDFS, T1WI, and T2WI modalities, with a slice thickness of 4 mm and an inter-slice gap of 1 mm.
-For the knee dataset, data from 147 patients were acquired using a specially configured 4-channel phased array coil, including T2WI-FS, T1WI, and T2WI modalities.

 ## <a name="cite"></a> 🥰 Citation